 What do they miss?
 Context and traceability.
 For more read my piece on the merge vs rebase debate.

 What is the major drawback of a single branch?
 When

-master is broken the work of everyone is disrupted.
+main is broken the work of everyone is disrupted.
 It's true that with

 gitdevelopers have the entire history of the project at their disposal.
 It is easy to go back in time to before the breakage and keep working until the problem is resolved.
 But it's true also that if a developer knows how to do this time travel smoothly, he is also using his own local branches to park his work.